 Don't just focus on reaching those huge goals in your fitness journey.
-One way to enjoy the ride is to focus on the smaller achievements along the way, too.
 "No matter whether it's doing a 5K or doing 10 push-ups with no rest, give yourself something to work toward," James says.
 These accomplishments might feel tiny in the moment, but they're bettering your health in a big way.

-Working out in silence isn't fun for anyone.
-If you want to make every workout fly by—and enjoy every second you're sweating it out!—Fierras recommends focusing on your playlist.
+If you want to make every workout fly by—and enjoy every second you're sweating it out—Fierras recommends focusing on your playlist.
 "Always listen to your favorite music while working out," she says.
 It makes a huge difference in your mood, and when you're feeling happy and positive, your workouts will go better, too.

 Try cold laser therapy.